`ncci

 The authentication token depends on the active user.

-Once you connect to an organization, you do not need to execute ncci connect to connect to the organization again.
-You can connect to any organization that you are already a member of using the ncci context command.
+to connect to the organization again.
+You can connect to any organization that you are already a member of using the ncci context

 ncci connect example

-The ncci connect command should be executed as follows:
+command should be executed as follows:

 ncci connect spinkart.neetoci.com NeUFkim46BCdpqCAyWXN